HeshanKarunaratne/notes/README.md

 - Core Java

     1 .
 Why Java is not 100% Object oriented?
-    - Because of Primitive data types eg: boolean, byte, char, int, float, double, long, short
+    - Because of Primitive data types which are not objects eg: boolean, byte, char, int, float, double, long, short
     - We can use wrapper classes to wrap primitive data types into an object
+    - Java allows the creation of static methods which are not tied to specific instance of a class
+    - Lack of multiple inheritance which is a characteristic of some OOP languages

     2 .
-Why pointers are not used in java
+Why pointers are not used in java?
     - They are unsafe, increases the complexity of the program, JVM is responsible for memory allocation thus pointers are not needed in java

     3 .
 What is JIT compiler in Java?
-    - Convert byte codes into machine codes and to improve performance in java application
+    - Just In Time compiler which is a component of JVM that dynamically compiles byte codes into machine codes and to improve performance in java application

     4 .
 Why String is immutable in java?
+    - Thread safe
+    - Immutability allows strings to be cached and reused, improving performance
+    - Immutable strings prevent unintended changes, enhancing security
-    - String literals are kept inside String pool and it requires Strings to be immutable.
+    - String literals are kept inside String pool, and it requires Strings to be immutable.
 If there is a String in the pool it will get referenced otherwise a new String object will be created and will get a reference

     5 .
 What is a marker interface?
     - A marker interface is an empty interface. eg: Serializable, Cloneable(To get an exact duplicate object)